Skip to main content

 research

 Go to nato.int and search Article 5.
-Read the exact text of the clause and NATO's official explanation of how it has been applied.
+Read the exact text and NATO's official explanation of how it has been applied.
 Then read the 9/11 invocation history.
-Ask yourself: if Iran fired two ballistic missiles into a NATO member's airspace in one week, why didn't NATO invoke Article 5?
-What does the decision not to invoke tell you about how the alliance manages escalation?
+Ask yourself: if Iran fired three ballistic missiles into NATO member airspace in 10 days, why didn't NATO invoke Article 5?
+What does the decision not to invoke tell you about alliance escalation management?
+Key context: March 4, 9, and 13, 2026 interceptions.
+NATO air defense assets in eastern Mediterranean neutralized all missiles.
+Turkey asked Tehran to clarify incidents.

 2